 Learn something new every day More Info... by email

 The Taiping Rebellion was a large uprising in China during the middle part of the 19th century.
 It is also known as the Rebellion of Great Peace, and took place under the rule of the Qing Government.
-The Taiping Rebellion was, in essence, the establishment of a new country, the Heavenly Kingdom of Great Peace, in the southern part of China.
+It was, in essence, the establishment of a new country, the Heavenly Kingdom of Great Peace, in the southern part of China.

 Hong Xiuquan saw it as his duty to liberate his brethren from what he saw as foreign rulers, and to spread the word of his brand of Christianity.
 He undertook the Taiping Rebellion in response to the Qing government clamping down on his religious organization, after years of operating in secrecy.

-More than 700,000 troops of the Taiping Rebellion took the large city of Nanjing in 1853, and declared it the capital of the Heavenly Kingdom of Peace, renaming it the Heavenly Capital.
-Troops of the Taiping Rebellion spread out from there, conquering much of central and southern China, and controlling the Yangtze river valley.
+More than 700,000 troops took the large city of Nanjing in 1853, and declared it the capital of the Heavenly Kingdom of Peace, renaming it the Heavenly Capital.
+Troops spread out from there, conquering much of central and southern China, and controlling the Yangtze river valley.
 At its height the lands claimed by the Taiping Rebellion had more than thirty million inhabitants, making it an enormous kingdom by any standard.

-In 1860 the Taiping Rebellion tried to take Shanghai, and was repulsed by the Qing.
-The Qing government took this opportunity to redouble their efforts at taking back Taiping Rebellion land, and by 1864 had reconquered most of the lands Hong Xiuquan had wrested from them.
+In 1860 the rebels tried to take Shanghai, and was repulsed by the Qing.
+The Qing government took this opportunity to redouble their efforts at taking back Taiping land, and by 1864 had reconquered most of the lands Hong Xiuquan had wrested from them.
 As the Qing were marching on Nanjing, Hong Xiuquan died of food poisoning.
-A few days later the Qing took the city, and the Taiping Rebellion was largely put down.
+A few days later the Qing took the city, and the rebellion was largely put down.

 What was their aim?